stancs/medical-appt-scheduling-system/README.md

 For scheduling app like this, time zone issue is quite sensitive one since it can bring a huge amount of confusion between patients and providers.

-For example, a patient travels in California and plans to go back to his home city, Austin next week.
+For example, a patient traveling in California plans to go back to his home city, Austin, next week.
 He wants to make an appointment at 1:00PM next Thursday.
 He found an available spot in the scheduling app, and takes that spot to make his appointment with a doctor.
-However, the app developer made a mistake to interpret timezone.
+However, the app developer made a mistake to interpret time zone.
 He designed to get the current time based on the time zone where the user web broswer is used.
 In this case, the patient made an appointment with a doctor in Texas at 1PM, but this 1PM is Pacific Daylight Time(PDT), instead of Central Daylight Time(CDT).
 He remembered that the appointment was at 1PM, but next Thursday he might find that the appointment is actually 3PM in Austin.

 There are many questions around the issue of how to determine time zone.
 In my opinion, I believe the time zone should be based on the provider's location.
 All the visitors who wants to meet a specific medical service provider need to visit the provider's office and check the provider's time zone to visit at the right time.

 In the above example, even though the patient is in California, if the patient visit a provider in Texas in the future, the browser should show a schedule sheet or calendar based on the provider's time zone.
-If the appointment was set at 3PM, then it means 3PM at the time zone of the provider.
-This clarification will make all the scheduling between patients and providers easier.
+If the appointment was set to 3PM, then it means 3PM at the time zone of the provider.
+This clarification will make all the scheduling between patients and providers much easier.

 UTC(Coordinated Univeral Time) is a time standard that is the basis for civil time and time zones worldwide.
-Depending on geographical location, timezone changes and we can calculate timezone offset, which is the difference UTC and local time in minutes.
-We can calculate timezone offset using `getTimezoneOffset()` in JavaScript.
+Depending on geographical location, time zone changes and we can calculate time zone offset, the difference between UTC and local time in minutes.
+We can calculate time zone offset using `getTimezoneOffset()` in JavaScript.

 ```
 > var now = new Date()